dustinpfister/blog_posts/_posts/lodash_sorteduniq.md

 layout: post
 categories: lodash
 id: 661
-updated: 2020-06-02 10:27:31
+updated: 2021-12-03 08:55:45
-version: 1.4
+version: 1.5
 ---

 The [lodash sorted uniq](https://lodash.com/docs/4.17.15#sortedUniq) method can be used to remove all redundant copies of an element from an array.
 This is one of many methods in lodash that seem a little redundant, or present some kind of functionality that can easily be done with just native javaScript by itself.
-In any case this will be a quick post and removing copy elements from an array using the lodash sortedUniq method and vanilla javaScript alternatives to this method.
+In any case this will be a quick post on creating a new array with repeat elements removed using lodash sortedUniq method, along with other lodash solutions for this, and vanilla javaScript alternatives to this method.

 <!-- more -->